What is a cluster bomb?

 - States Parties and some signatories have already identified a wide variety of cluster munitions in their Article 7 reports and also presented in the Cluster Munition Monitor country profiles.

-- The Geneva International Center for Humanitarian Demining (GICHD) has a web-based cluster munitions identification tool that not only helps identify unknown weapons, but also clarifies whether they fall under the Convention.
+- The Geneva International Center for Humanitarian Demining (GICHD) has a web-based cluster munitions identification tool that helps identify unknown weapons and clarifies whether they fall under the Convention.

 - If the name of the weapon system is available, it may be possible to find out more about it from online weapons databases, such as those at the Federation of American Scientists, James Madison University’s ORDATA or Global Security.org.

-- The CMC briefing paper 'Cluster Munitions: A Banned Weapon' is a useful two-page guide on what a cluster munition is.
+- The CMC paper 'Cluster Munitions: A Banned Weapon' is a two-page guide on what a cluster munition is.